 Is a perimeter alarm system the best way to protect your home?

-Any smart home security system worth its salt should include a perimeter alarm.
+Perimeter alarm systems are an excellent addition to any smart home security system.
 By securing your home’s perimeter you can prevent or detect intrusions early on and keep your family safe from harm.

 What is a perimeter alarm system?

 Your perimeter is your first layer of defence.
 The perimeter is essentially the outer boundary of your property.
 No-one can get into your home without going through the outer perimeter.
 A secure perimeter alarm system covers all points where an intruder could cross your perimeter.
 These points are known as access points.

 How do motion sensors work?

 Motion sensors are an essential part of any perimeter alarm system.
 You’ll want to combine motion sensors and security cameras for maximum protection.
 There are two types of motion sensors: active motion sensors and passive motion sensors.

 Active motion sensors send out ultrasonic sound waves.
 These ultrasonic soundwaves travel out from the device and bounce back to the device when they hit something.
 The motion sensor measures the sound waves bouncing back.
 If something comes in range of the motion sensor (e.g. a person walks past), the ultrasonic waves do not bounce back correctly.
 This triggers the device.

 Passive motion sensors work by detecting either heat or light.
 Passive infrared motion sensors detect infrared heat.
 Humans emit infrared heat through their body heat.
 So a passive infrared motion sensor is triggered when a human (or animal) emitting infrared heat comes into a range.

 The other type of passive motion sensor detects light.
 They’ll generally emit a laser beam and they’ll monitor the beam with a light detector.
 When something crosses the beam, the sensor will detect the change to the light and trigger.